danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, the `RealmMovieService` initializer requires another `MovieService`
-instance, as I described earlier.
-This is the decorator pattern in action, where
-`RealmMovieService` uses another implementation of the same a protocol to extend
-the base implementation with Realm-specific logic.
+The `RealmMovieService` initializer requires another `MovieService`.
+This is the decorator pattern in action, where `RealmMovieService` uses another implementation of the same a protocol to extend the base implementation with Realm-specific logic.

-In this case, `baseService` will be an `AlamofireMovieService`, but the decorator
-most not know anything about the base service, only what the protocol promises.
+In this case, `baseService` will be an `AlamofireMovieService`, but the decorator most not know anything about the base service, only what the protocol promises.

-In this case, `RealmMovieService` will try to get data from the database, but at
-the same time, it will also try to get data from the base service.
-When the base
-service completes, `RealmMovieService` saves any data it receives, then calls the
-completion block with the data.
+In this case, `RealmMovieService` tries to get data from the database, but at the same time also tries to get data from the base service.
+When the base service completes,  this service saves any data it receives, then calls the completion block with the data.

-`Disclaimer:` This is an intentionally simple design. `RealmMovieService` always
-loads data from the database **and** from the base service.
-In a real app, you'd
-probably have some logic to determine if calling the base service is needed.
+`Disclaimer:` This is an intentionally simple design. `RealmMovieService` always loads data from the database **and** from the base service.
+In a real app, you'd probably have logic to determine if calling the base service is needed.

 ## Put Realm into action